 After a long time on top, PewDiePie is now only the second-most subscribed YouTube channel, with over 102 million subscribers.
 Viewers describe his content as goofy, obnoxious, and filled with profanity.
 He could also be considered quite a controversial figure.

 Created in 2010 by Swedish comedian Felix Arvid Ulf Kjellberg, the PewDiePie YouTube channel is best known for its “Let’s Play” videos and blogs, as well as Kjellberg’s following.

 After dropping out of college to focus on creating content, PewDiePie surpassed one million subscribers just two years after his channel’s creation.
 Kjellberg’s influence on the social network has also had a positive effect on the sales of indie video games, particularly Goat Simulator and McPixel.

-While the T-series channel has been around since 2006 (YouTube started in 2005), the T-series company, which runs the channel, has been around since the 1980s.
+Although the T-series channel launched in 2006 (YouTube started in 2005), the T-series company, which runs the channel, opened its doors in the 1980s.
 The company’s breakthrough came in 1990, with the film soundtrack album, “Aashiqui.”
 The soundtrack sold over 20 million units in India, making it the best-selling Bollywood album of all time.

 Numbers are based on Social Blade findings as of November 2019.